danew/website/README.md

 Run `yarn` or `npm install`

 ## Build
-To compile the transpile the website to the public directory run:
+To compile the transpile the website to the dist directory run:
 `yarn build` or `npm run build`